itsbibeksaini/docs/dotnet-service.md

 .NET folder naming convention
-> * Recommended approach is to use Pascalcase ``eg: TestService, DemoService``  for folder, filenames(including classes, interfaces, enums and others)
+> * Recommended approach is to use Pascalcase ``eg: TestService, DemoService``  for folder, filenames(including classes, interfaces, enums and others), names of methods.
 > * CamelCase for local variable names.
 >   * add _ to class members.
 >   * Dependency Indected resources must be readonly and should be defined in relevant scope.